robledocampos/github-api/readme.md

 (make sure you do not have other service running on port 80, or change the first port number parameter):

         $ docker run -d -p 80:80 github-api-image

-## Tests

-   To run the tests, access the tests folde and execute the following:

-        $ php ../vendor/bin/phpunit Unit --

 ## Endpoints

   - localhost[:port]/api/users/[username]
   - localhost[:port]/api/users/[username]/repos

+## Tests

+   To run the tests, access the tests folder and execute the following:

+        $ php ../vendor/bin/phpunit Unit